alpsayin/pure_c_collections/README.md

 Finally I decided implement the most common collections that I myself usually need.
 All implementations support "objects".
 APIs are not necessarily consistent.
 Implementations are not necessarily efficient for large lists.

  - Arraylist: a preallocated fixed size list
- - Linkedlist: good old linkedlist
+ - Linkedlist: good old double linked linkedlist which can be used as a stack &| queue

 ### TODO:
  - Set: based on the linkedlist implementation (i.e. no hashmap)